-Slovenia’s proximity to Croatia makes it a great two centre destination where you can take in Croatia’s fabulous Istrian peninsula before taking the excellent highway all the way into Ljubljana in less than 90 minutes.
+Slovenia’s proximity to Croatia makes it a great two-centre destination where you can take in Croatia’s fabulous Istrian peninsula before taking the excellent highway into Ljubljana in less than 90 minutes.

-Another great way to arrive into the city is by train.
+Another great way to arrive to the city is by train.
 Services connect many European hubs including Zagreb, Belgrade, Venice and Vienna.

 Some years ago I took the pretty route by train from Ljubljana to Budapest stopping en route at the majestic Lake Balaton in Hungary.

-Then of course there is the airport with its fresh, modern, easy to transit throughterminal offering great connections to numerous European countries and beyond.
+Then of course there is the airport with its fresh, modern, terminal offering great connections to numerous European countries and beyond.

-If you do wish to use some transport within the city then there are a number of easy options.
+If you do wish to use some transport within the city then there are several easy options.
 You could hire a bicycle and peddle around the quiet open roads full of dedicated cycle lanes although in the historical part of town it does make for a bumpy ride on the cobbles!

 A useful tip is to get a Ljubljana Tourist Card which offers free admission to numerous attractions, free public transport and a host of other benefits.